ElfFriend-DnD/foundryvtt-tokenOwnerSelectionTweak/README.md

 Installing it or activating it won't break your game but will put a warning in the console.

+I will not be supporting this module after this last stable version.

 # Token Owner Selection Tweak